NouraSaad19/ALLABOUT-BOOK/README.md

 ### Author
 - Create, Read, Update, Delete book.
+- View books.
+- Search for book.

 ### User
-- View books.
-- View book information.
+- View books with book information..
-- Search for author.
+- Search for book.
+- Add book in the list (book , description about the book , start read , finsh read , progressions level )
 - View all the books in the list
-- Add book in the list (book , description about the book , start read , finsh read , progressions level )
 - Delete book from list
+- Update on achievement percent
 - Add review on the book